aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-fullnode.md

 ### Start a node with a static network identity

-Once we have the static identity we can startup the node by modifying the configuration file:
+Once we have the static identity we can startup the node by modifying the configuration file (public_full_node.yaml):
 ```
 full_node_networks:
 - network_id: "public"